cs3216/cs3216.github.io/coursework/mobile/index.md

 in this [article](https://www.somethingsimilar.com/2013/01/14/notes-on-distributed-systems-for-young-bloods/).
 Several server instances can be run simultaneously while using load balancers to split the work evenly among them.
-Data can also be replicated over several databases and/or distributed based on pre-defined hash functions for higher reliability and availability.
+Data can also be replicated over several databases and/or sharded based on pre-defined hash functions for higher reliability and availability.
 Such are issues to consider as you extend your reach to more users but in this assignment we shall start small.
 In its simplest form, a mobile cloud application can be hosted with the server